topfreegames/pitaya/docs/get_started.md

 your servers, or where clients handle data received from servers.
 For servers, routes are usually reached with the following route naming convention: .., such as "Room.Message".
-In our example, `Room` is the component that contains a bundle of handler,  `Message` is the handler defined in `Room` component, all handler methods that defined in component will be registered by pitaya automatically.
+In our example, `Room` is the component that contains a bundle of handler,  `Message` is the handler defined in `Room` component, all handler methods that defined in component will be registered by Pitaya automatically.

 For the client, its general form will be on[ExpectedEventName] (for our example, onMessage).
 When